 For more information about publishing models, see Publishing models.

-controls_GRP.
-Naming is not important - just adhere to
+geometry_GRP.
+Naming of the groups is not important - just adhere to

-When you've prepared your hierarchy, it's time to create Rig instance in OpenPype.
+With the prepared hierarchy it is time to create a Rig instance in OpenPype.

-Select your whole rig hierarchy and go OpenPype → Create....
+Select the top group of your rig and go to OpenPype → Create....
 Select Rig.

 out_SET.
 Put your controls into